DanielF2002/PHP_team18/README.md

 ### Feature 9

-Admin menu management.
+Admin feedback management.
 A page for admin, includes query, search, delete, and modify a table.

 ### Feature 10